Drew Brees: Broadcasting career

 Following his retirement from the NFL, Brees was hired by NBC Sports in 2021 to serve as the color analyst for the network's Notre Dame games and on Football Night in America, working in the booth alongside play-by-play announcer Mike Tirico.
 He left after the season on May 15, 2022.

 In September 2025, Brees signed with ESPN's First Take as a weekly contributor.

 In November 2025, Fox hired Brees to be an NFL game analyst.
-The move coincides with the firing of Mark Sanchez for his role in an Indianapolis incident leading to his stabbing and subsequent arrest the previous month.
+The move coincided with the firing of Mark Sanchez for his role in an Indianapolis incident leading to his stabbing and subsequent arrest the previous month.
+Brees also worked for Netflix on its Christmas Day broadcast.
+In 2026, he was elevated by Fox to the booth as Adam Amin's color commentator.

 Personal life

 Brees married his college sweetheart Brittany Dudchenko in February 2003.
 The couple have four children together: three sons born January 2009, October 2010, and August 2012, and a daughter in August 2014.